Biden promises new Ukraine aid, warns Russia on chem weapons

 The official was not authorized to comment publicly by name and spoke only on condition of anonymity.

-Zelenskyy, while thankful for their help, made clear to the Western allies he needed far more than they’re currently willing to give.
+Zelenskyy, while thankful for the newly promised help, made clear to the Western allies he needed far more than they’re currently willing to give.

 “One percent of all your planes, one percent of all your tanks,” Zelenskyy asked members of the NATO alliance.
 “We can’t just buy those.
 When we will have all this, it will give us, just like you, 100% security.”

-Biden, who was attending all three summits, said more aid was on its way.
-But Western leaders also suggested they were treading carefully so as not to further escalate the conflict beyond the borders of Ukraine.
+Biden said more aid was on its way.
+But the Western leaders were treading carefully so as not to further escalate the conflict beyond the borders of Ukraine.

 “NATO has made a choice to support Ukraine in this war without going to war with Russia,” said French President Emmanuel Macron.
 “Therefore we have decided to intensify our ongoing work to prevent any escalation and to get organized in case there is an escalation.”